 - Preparation

-- Select Camera Information in the main menu
+- ► Select Camera Information in the main menu

-- Select Firmware
+- ► Select Firmware

-- Select Start Update
+- ► Select Start Update

 - A prompt with information about the camera is displayed.

 - Check the version information

-- Select Yes
+- ► Select Yes

 - The prompt Save profiles on SD Card? appears.

-- Select Yes / No
+- ► Select Yes / No

 - The update will start automatically.

 - The status LED will flash during this process.

 - Once the process has completed successfully, a relevant onscreen message and prompt to restart the device will appear on screen.

 - Switch the camera off and on again

-- Date & time, as well as the preferred language will have to be set up again after the restart.
-Relevant prompts will appear on screen. - These settings will be applied automatically if the update is loaded via Leica FOTOS.
+Date & time, as well as the preferred language will have to be set up again after the restart.
+Relevant prompts will appear on screen.